derrickreimer/sequenced/README.md

 ## Example

 Suppose you have a question model that has many answers.
-This example demonstrates how to use Sequenced to enable access to a resource via its sequential ID.
+This example demonstrates how to use Sequenced to enable access to the nested answer resource via its sequential ID.

 ```ruby
 # app/models/question.rb